 As much as I love natural lighting, I really enjoy the control and versatility of using flash for food photography.

-Last week I posted a photo on Instagram where I used flash to properly light a burger I was shooting in a dim restaurant:
+Below is a photo where I used flash to properly light a burger I was shooting in a dim restaurant:

 I began this journey because I wanted to take my food photography to the next level.
 I didn’t want to be restricted by the lighting in the restaurant, the time of day for the shoot, etc. I wanted to be able to walk into any location for a shoot and be well prepared to leave with beautiful photos no matter the circumstance.